toydotgame/win7-survival-kit/README.md

 If you did it correctly, Steam should throw an error when you try to update from within the client.

+### Discord
+With the included Vencord installer, all you have to do is install Discord first then install Vencord.
+If you want better performance, you might want to try out [Vesktop](https://vencord.dev/download/vesktop/amd64/windows) (doesn't require Discord to be installed).
+However, you'll have to overwrite the included Electron executables with win32's fork.

 <hr>

 ## 3. Untested Extras